panmanio/panmanio.github.io/en/_posts/2021-04-23-setting-up-vim-for-blogging.markdown

 :iabbrev veiw view
 ```

 to make VIM replace each "veiw" with "view" on the fly (in insert mode).
-[Vim-autocorrect](https://github.com/panozzaj/vim-autocorrect) is one of the plugins that come with predefined useful abbreviations.
+[Vim-autocorrect](https://github.com/panozzaj/vim-autocorrect) is one of the plugins that come with a set of predefined useful abbreviations so you don't have to provide definitions of the most common ones.

 ## Dictionary